Find out if Your Inheritance Is Subject to State Taxes

 In the U.S., an inheritance tax is a tax imposed by a state based on the privilege of an heir to receive the assets of a deceased person.
 In other words, an inheritance tax is based on who inherits the deceased person's property, not on the overall value of the estate.

+Currently, there are only six U.S. states that collect an inheritance tax: Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 Each of these six states has its own separate laws dictating who is exempt from the state inheritance tax and who will have to pay the tax.

 Regardless, for an heir to be potentially subject to a state inheritance tax, the deceased person had to either have lived in a state that collects a state inheritance tax, or owned real estate, had tangible personal property, or, in some states, owned business property, located in a state that collects a state inheritance tax.